microsoft/Data-Science-For-Beginners/1-Introduction/04-stats-and-probability/README.md

 ```
 [180.0, 215.0, 210.0, 210.0, 188.0, 176.0, 209.0, 200.0, 231.0, 180.0, 188.0, 180.0, 185.0, 160.0, 180.0, 185.0, 197.0, 189.0, 185.0, 219.0]
 ```

+> **Note**: To see the example of working with this dataset, have a look at the [accompanying notebook](notebook.ipynb).
+There is also a number of challenges throughout this lesson, and you may complete them by adding some code to that notebook.
+If you are not sure how to operate on data, do not worry - we will come back to working with data using Python at a later time.

 Here is the box plot showing mean, median and quartiles for our data: